Loveday (1458): Legacy

 There is some disagreement among historians as to who won or lost at the Loveday.
-Hicks considers it to have been a "reasonable compromise", while Griffiths saw it as being punitive to the Yorkists.
+Hicks considers it to have been a "reasonable compromise", with which the Yorkists appear to "have been pleased with the result".
+Conversely, Griffiths saw it as being punitive to them.
 Watts suggests that it indicates that, notwithstanding St Albans, "York and the Nevilles were regarded as acceptable by the ruling lords".
 Johnson argues that York, at the least, did "very well" out of it.
 To the scholar David Grummitt, this Loveday illustrated the "essentially private and personal nature of the dispute" between the Yorkists and their enemies.
 More broadly, though, the personal basis for their enmity was in the long term disadvantageous to the Yorkists.
 By focussing on, and emphasising, the personal quarrels between York and Somerset—or Salisbury and Northumberland for example—the award ignored and sidelined the original complaints of the Yorkists that they had argued led to the battle.
 Furthermore, he says, if any part of the nobility were united by the Loveday, it was the Yorkist lords.
-The researcher Christine Carpenter has suggested that the King wanted to keep the occasion one of "general reconciliation and restoration of magnate unity".
+Historian Christine Carpenter has suggested that the King wanted to keep the occasion one of "general reconciliation and restoration of magnate unity".
 She argues that not highlighting the degree to which the nobility was divided was a deliberate policy, but the involvement of the Queen meant there had to be "a formal recognition...that there were two opposing camps".

 The Loveday saw the Yorkists—for the first time—acknowledge their wrongdoing and accept culpability for St Albans.
 This was something they had denied immediately after the battle and in the years following, but was insufficient in the long term, says Pollard, because it did not contain the one thing that the new Lancastrian lords most wanted—revenge for their fathers.
 It was not, therefore, "a satisfying long-term solution" that guaranteed future peace as intended.

 Contemporary reaction

-The historian Cora Scofield suggests that the Loveday procession to St Paul's was "doubtless an edifying spectacle, but it had little real meaning and probably deceived no-one".
+Historian Cora Scofield suggests that the Loveday procession to St Paul's was "doubtless an edifying spectacle, but it had little real meaning and probably deceived no-one".
 Not long after the Loveday, an anonymous poem was published entitled Take Good Heed; this offers the Yorkist lords advice and anxious support for the years ahead, which, the author recognises, will be difficult ones for all.
 Other writers were more optimistic.
 The poem Reconciliation of Henry VI and the Yorkists repeats the refrain, "rejoise, Angleonde to concorde and unité", suggesting that the author expects the kingdom to be strong and unified going forward.
 The author of the Reconciliation emphasises how "ther was bytwyn hem lovely contynaunce / Whiche was gret ioy to all that ther were".
 The author expands on his theme: